plutus-IV-org/plutus_backtest/README.md

 ![4](https://user-images.githubusercontent.com/83161286/146915546-113db7ce-99d8-4c92-90d5-f0f556499b57.png)

-In case of users have a need to test one instrument but sevral times with different timelines, the library will interpretate it as
+In case of users have a need to test one instrument but several times with different timelines, the library will interpret it as
 ```
 bt = backtest(asset = ["AMZN", "AMZN","AMZN"], o_day = ["2021-08-01", "2021-09-01", "2021-10-01"],
               c_day = ["2021-08-15", "2021-09-15","2021-10-15"])